 Next is the way to develop an (actual) state of shamatha and getting to know it face to face.

-A definitional stilled and settled state of shamatha is one in which the mind is stilled of all mental wandering, be it conceptual thoughts or grasping at defining characteristics, and is settled single-pointedly in its essential nonconceptual nature, parted from mental dullness, flightiness of mind, and foggy-mindedness.
-Previously attained with effort, but now, without relying on effort, (it comes about) easily, and is blissful, expansively open, and fluidly flowing.
+A definitional stilled and settled state of shamatha is one in which the mind is stilled of all mental wandering, be it conceptual thoughts or grasping at defining characteristics, and is settled single-pointedly in its essential nonconceptual nature, parted from mental dullness, flightiness of mind and foggy-mindedness.
+Previously attained with effort, but now, without relying on effort, (it comes about) easily, and is blissful, expansively open and fluidly flowing.
 Even when you arise from meditation, your mind keeps circling back right to that (state), without changing into something else.

-Even when walking, sitting, and so on, your faculty of awareness is leisured, dignified, relaxed, comfortable, and limpid.
+Even when walking, sitting and so on, your faculty of awareness is leisured, dignified, relaxed, comfortable and limpid.
 Low-keyed in that it is not enraptured or dazzled by appearances, it does not purposely engage its awareness in (any) cognitive object; so that, not taking in the fine details of (any) object, its intellect does not enter into mentally wandering.

-There are three equal boon experiences (that you have in this state) – bliss, clarity, and nonconceptuality.
-Depending on which is in a greater proportion, many things will occur: the boon experience of heightened vision, the boon experience of heightened hearing, advanced awareness, and even extraphysical powers.
+There are three equal boon experiences (that you have in this state) – bliss, clarity and nonconceptuality.
+Depending on which is in a greater proportion, many things will occur: the boon experience of heightened vision, the boon experience of heightened hearing, heightened awareness, and even extraphysical powers.
 Whatever is appropriate (to that greater proportion) will also dawn: the ten signs (of absorbed concentration), and so forth.
 With faultless shamatha, (such things) will indeed develop on your mental continuum like that.

 This (state of shamatha) is the basis on which to develop all good qualities, such as an exceptionally perceptive state of vipashyana and more.
-So at this point, no matter what good or bad experiences happen (to you) – physical sickness, mental suffering, good or bad dreams, advanced awareness, extraphysical powers, bliss, clarity, nonconceptuality, and so forth – do not get attached or cling (to them).
+So at this point, no matter what good or bad experiences happen (to you) – physical sickness, mental suffering, good or bad dreams, heightened awareness, extraphysical powers, bliss, clarity, nonconceptuality, and so forth – do not get attached or cling (to them).
 Decisive that they lack any essence, do not indulge yourself in cogitating thoughts of happiness or depression (about them).
 If you cling to these boon experiences, they (only) serve as a root for circling in recurring samsara or (specifically) in one of its three planes of existence: they cannot liberate you from compulsive samsaric rebirth.
 Even non-Buddhists have merely that much (attainment from their meditation), but they are not benefited by that.

 So, in short, if you cling to whatever boon experiences or stable realizations (you gain from attaining a state of shamatha), they will destruct.
 But, by (remaining in) a state of detachment from them and not being ensnared in clinging, you will extend their duration.
-In other words, with joyful perseverance, pull yourself out from ever departing (from this state).
+In other words, with perseverance, pull yourself out from ever departing (from this state).